VishruthBharadwaj/Tweet1/README.md

 # Please install pandas,tweepy

-# Run the Script using Comman "Python Twitter.py"
+Run the Script using command "Python Twitter.py"

 output of cmdprmt will be :
 # Enter the word you want search in twitter: